 Children’s mental health

-Understanding Children’s Mental Health For many children in today’s modern world, the list of demands they find themselves dealing with is endless.
+Understanding Children’s Mental Health for many children in today’s modern world, the list of demands they find themselves dealing with is endless.
 From studies at school to managing expectations of their teachers, parents, and friends, to social skills and succeeding with their hobbies, their health, personal development and simply making sense of the world around them.

 The emotional wellbeing of children is just as important as their physical health.
 Good mental health allows children to develop the resilience to cope with whatever life throws at them and grow into well-rounded, healthy adults.